-Sample of symbol or special label Description Stacking - Safe Stack Height.
+Sample of symbol or special label Description Sample of Symbol of Special label N Stacking - Safe Stack Height.
 The number, N, identifies the maximum number of boxes that should be stacked vertically.
 It is to be printed on the carton.
 This symbol is required for packages to indicate safe stack height with regard to tipping over or calculated limits of package compression strength.
 Do not stack Stacking of the container is not allowed and no load should be placed on it Center of Gravity Indicator These should be used on containers which are top heavy or unevenly weighted.
+The location of the placement of this indicator should be provided by appropriate engineering personnel.
 Four are used - one on each vertical side to indicate the location of the center of gravity.
 This symbol is required for large crates regardless of height.
-CAUTION Top Heavy The label should be placed on the two narrowest vertical sides of the product package.
+CAUTION TOP HEAVY Top Heavy The label should be placed on the two narrowest vertical sides of the product package.